joaquinlarra/simple-node-mongodb/README.md

-# nodejstutorial
+# Simple Node MongoDB
-Basic Crud Application with NodeJs and MongoDB
+Basic Application done with NodeJs and MongoDB for CRUD operations